 You invest to make money.
 When you keep on diversifying, you spread your money and expect all of your investments to be winners.
 Unfortunately, there aren’t that many winners out there.

-In fact, look at the BNN Top Picks, many stock analysts pick the same stocks which are winners in many portfolio.
-Why would you want to limit your exposure to those winners.
+Look at the BNN Top Picks, many stock analysts pick the same stocks which are winners in many portfolios.
+Why would you want to limit your exposure to those winners?

 I have 27 tickers in my portfolio and 50% of my portfolio is in 8 stocks, and 80% in 15 stocks.